eugenia1984/JavaScript-Exercises/README.md

 * Some first exercises.

 ## Content 🚀
-This Project only has one master branch, it was a small project so it did not need more branches.
+This Project only has one master branch, it was a small project so it did not need more branches. <br>
+You can see it here: **https://eugenia1984.github.io/JavaScript-Exercises/.**

 ## Stack of technologies 🛠️